-Strong asset quality with low LTV despite high growth
+Strong asset quality with low LTV, but coronavirus increases risks

 Our a1 Asset Risk score reflects SkandiaBanken's very low problem loan ratio - in line with that of its Swedish mortgage lenders - balanced against its significant lending growth over the last few years, a result of the strategic plan to increase the bank's market share and size (see Exhibit 3).
+As mentioned earlier, there are currently heightened risks facing banks due to the supply and demand shocks to the economy, which can result in higher unemployment and falling house prices.

-Lending growth picked up in the first six months of 2019 after a sluggish 2018, with gross loans increasing to SEK65.9 billion as of June 2019 from SEK58.6 billion a year earlier.
+Lending growth picked up in the first nine months of 2019 after a sluggish 2018, with gross loans increasing to SEK68.1 billion as of September 2019 from SEK58.4 billion a year earlier.
 SkandiaBanken aims to sustain its mortgage lending growth by offering its customers a transparent pricing model and rates that are among the lowest in the market.
-By increased cross-selling, to Skandia group clients with low LTV's the bank is able to grow while maintaining prudent asset risk metrics.
+By increased cross-selling to Skandia group clients with low LTVs, the bank is able to grow while maintaining prudent asset risk metrics.

-Exhibit 3 Outstanding loans to the public in the Swedish business SkandiaBanken's lending growth slowed down in 2018 but picked up in the first six months of 2019
+Outstanding loans to the public in the Swedish business

+SkandiaBanken's lending growth slowed down in 2018 but picked up in the first nine months of 2019